Dust in the air, or particulate matter, is a type of air pollution that can be created when winds are at high speeds.

 The U.S. Environmental Protection Agency sets standards for particulate pollution, and the New Mexico Environment Department is responsible for monitoring and enforcing those standards.
 When winds are sufficiently high and dust storms exist, dust in the air can become a serious health concern and safety issue.
 From the links below, you can learn about sources of windblown dust, health and safety concerns from dust, solutions to keep dust down, and some special cases in New Mexico where dust concentrations have been exceptionally high.

-The Air Quality Bureau (AQB) invites you to participate in the Southern New Mexico Dust Conference and Workshop in Las Cruces on April 17, 2019.
-The conference will begin at 8:30 am at the New Mexico Farm and Ranch Heritage Museum located at 4100 Dripping Springs Road.
-Experts will discuss borderland dust issues including regulations, research, mitigation, traffic safety, and agriculture.
+The Air Quality Bureau (AQB) invites you to participate in the Southern New Mexico Dust Conference on April 6, 2020.
+The conference will begin at 9:00 am and will be streamed live through WebEx Teleconference.
+Experts will discuss borderland dust issues including regulations, research, mitigation, traffic safety, and health effects.

 Links to additional information on Windblown Dust: